MerrickMath/MerrickMath.github.io/Calculus.md

 * <a href="https://www.youtube.com/watch?v=WUvTyaaNkzM"> The Essence of Calculus (3 Blue 1 Brown) </a>

 ---

-### The Exam
-The AP Calculus exam will be held on May 12, at 12PM.
-More information found <a href="https://MerrickMath.github.io/Calculus/exam2020.pdf"> here</a>.

 ### The Essence of Calculus (brought to you by <a href="https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw"> 3 Blue 1 Brown</a>)
 <p align="center">